 - Use a free diagnostic tool (keep in mind results aren’t 100% accurate)

-When it comes to page speed, you’ll most likely need the help of a professional to help get things in order.
+When it comes to page speed, you’ll most likely need the help of a web professional to get things in order.

 If you haven’t updated your website in a while, it may have one or more security flaws.
 These security flaws could provide a way for hackers to cause all kinds of damage to your business: theft of information and money, extraction of customer data, etc.